Michael Corleone: The Godfather

 In his novel The Godfather, Mario Puzo introduces Michael with the following physical description: "He did not have the heavy, Cupid-shaped face of [his siblings], and his jet black hair was straight rather than curly.
 His skin was a clear olive-brown that would have been called beautiful in a girl.
 He was handsome in a delicate way."
 Later in the novel, Puzo writes, "Michael was not tall or heavily built but his presence seemed to radiate danger."

 Michael initially wants nothing to do with the Corleone "family business", and enrolls at Dartmouth College in order to escape any potential involvement in crime.
-(In truth, his father never wanted Michael to be involved in the family's criminal enterprise and actually hoped he'd go into politics.)
+(In truth, his father never wanted Michael to be involved in the family's criminal enterprise and actually hoped he would go into politics.)
 After the United States' entry into World War II in 1941, he enlists in the Marines and fights in the Pacific, even though his father had expended great effort to wrangle a deferment for him.
 For his bravery in battle, Michael is awarded the Navy Cross and featured in Life magazine in 1944.
 The next year, Michael is discharged as a Captain to recover from wounds.
 However, unbeknownst to Michael, the doctor treating him had been bribed by his father to exaggerate his injury in order to send him home.
 Michael returns home to attend his sister Connie's wedding at the end of August accompanied by Kay Adams (Diane Keaton), his college sweetheart.
 Michael stays for a few weeks, intending to re-enter college without telling his family.

 Just before Christmas 1945, Vito is critically wounded in an assassination attempt by drug kingpin Virgil Sollozzo (Al Lettieri), pushing Michael into the Mafia world he has avoided for so long.
 Arriving at the hospital, he finds his bedridden father unprotected from potential attack.
 While awaiting Corleone reinforcements, Michael prevents a second assassination attempt on Vito by Sollozzo, then affirms his loyalty to his father.
 Captain Mark McCluskey (Sterling Hayden), a corrupt NYPD captain on Sollozzo's payroll, breaks Michael's jaw before more Corleone button men arrive.

 As Vito Corleone recuperates, Sollozzo requests that Michael broker a truce, but acting boss Sonny, suspecting a trap, refuses and demands the other Mafia families hand over Sollozzo to the Corleone family or else face war.
-Michael volunteers to meet Sollozzo in a public place and kill him and McCluskey.
+Michael volunteers to meet Sollozzo in a public place in order to kill him and McCluskey.
 Hagen warns that killing McCluskey would violate a long-standing Mafia rule not to kill police officers, and says it would incite deadly backlash from rival Mafia families and law enforcement.
-Michael argues that they can publicly expose McCluskey as a corrupt cop involved in the drug trade and serving as Sollozzo's bodyguard, contending that McCluskey has crossed into their world and is fair game.
+Michael argues that they can publicly expose McCluskey to the newspapers/media on their payroll as a corrupt cop involved in the drug trade.
+He also argues that since McCluskey is serving as Sollozzo's bodyguard, McCluskey has crossed into their world and is fair game.
 Sonny agrees and approves the hit.